 In 1759, during a worship service in a larger log cabin meetinghouse, the makeshift balcony gave way and all the people in the balcony fell onto the worshipers below.
 Miraculously, no one was injured!
 The people saw this as a sign of God’s benevolent protection, God’s providence.
 To reflect this belief they changed the name to New Providence Presbyterian Church.
 Gradually the area took on the name of the church and in 1809 New Providence Township was formed.

 By 2010, our church had a wonderful problem – we had outgrown our facility in New Providence.
 We decided to spread out and launch a campus in Garwood that would service the Westfield, Rahway, Fanwood and Scotch Plains area - New Community Church.
 In July of 2015, our congregation voted to be dismissed from our affiliation with the PC USA, who granted us a gracious dismissal, and we were welcomed into ECO: A Covenant Order of Evangelical Presbyterians.
 We are unashamedly Christ-centered and people focused.

 We are a church with an historic past, but we also have a dynamic future.
-Still on the same corner since 1737; still Christ-centered and still calling people to a new and living hope through our Lord Jesus Christ.
+Still on the same corner since 1737; still helping people discover and embrace the life-transforming hope of our Lord Jesus Christ.

-Why not join us in the journey and become a part of all that God is doing in and through us locally and globally as we share Christ’s Good News!
-Hope is around the corner!!
+We invite you to join us in the journey and become part of all that Christ is doing in and through us locally and globally.

 If you have further questions concerning our church, simply fill out the form below to get in touch with us!